JSouthGB/DiskUsageMonitor/readme.md

     - gotify_url/gotify_token: The Gotify URL and token.
         - Not required.
 2. The directories and threshold_limit settings are required.
-3. The configuration file should be placed at ~/.config/disk_usage_monitor/disk_usage_monitor.toml.
+3. The configuration file should be placed at ~/.config/dum/dum.toml.
-4. It should be named disk_usage_monitor.ini.
+4. It should be named dum.toml.
 The config file should be in TOML format.
-5. The log file will also be placed in ~/.config/disk_usage_monitor/.
+5. The log file will also be placed in ~/.config/dum/.

-### My reasoning:
+### Usage:
 The intent of this script is to prevent the disk containing the specified paths from becoming full as a lot of unattended actions occur that copy, move, or downloads files to the disk.
 The necessity of the subdirectories and files located in the specified paths has an expiration, that's why they are removed in chronological order,